mutablealligator/DI-Video-ramp-up/How-to-develop-in-mu.md

  4. Check with Riad to see if the changes are good and also see if Travis CI build passes. <br/>
  5. Then attempt to do git merge from branch to master and check if Travis CI build passes. <br/>

+## pipeline branch
+  I have created a new branch called pipeline in the repository. <br/>
+  This branch can be used to build pipelines. <br/>
+  We can attempt to merge into master after test passes. <br/>

 ## Lambdaize {code} <br/>
  Look into the directory : mu/src/lambdaize.
 This has all the code to lambaize a functionality <br/>
  lambaize/ <br/>